xsf/xmpp.org/content/pages/about/xmpp-standards-foundation.md

 At the core of the XSF is its elected Membership who, in turn, elect a Council (the technical leadership) and Board (the business leadership).

 If you have an interest in XMPP standards, it is straightforward to [become a Member of the XSF](/community/membership).
+(See a [list of XSF members here](/about/xsf/members))

 ## The Board